bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 <div className="image">![Caller ID and POS](/images/pos_caller_id_case_study.png "Caller ID and POS")</div>

+Read more about [POS integration](/blog/pos-integration/) and its challenges in our another blog post.

 ## Emerging trends in POS application development: what to expect in 2025 and beyond

 Explore **POS development** trends.